aws-samples/cdk-eks-blueprints-patterns/docs/patterns/custom-networking-with-ipv4.md

   .build(app, 'my-stack-name');
 ```

 In the diagram shown below, a secondary CIDR (100/64) is assigned to each private subnet that gets created in an availability zone.
-Worker nodes in the EKS cluster still gets an IP address from the Primary CIDRs(10.0) range whereas the Pods get an IP address from the secondary CIDR range.
+Worker nodes in the EKS cluster still gets an IP address from the Primary CIDRs(10.0) range whereas the pods get an IP address from the secondary CIDR range.

 ![Custom-NW-IPv4](./images/Custom-NW-IPv4.png)